jmyers7/jmyers7.github.io/_posts/geom-primer/2023-01-17-geom-primer1.md

 with summation over $i$ implied (from $1$ to $n$).
 When specific mention of the local coordinates is not necessary, we will write $\bd_i\|\_p$ in place of $\bd_{x^i}\|_p$.

-Now, having defined pushforwards of smooth maps defined on open subsets of euclidean spaces, we generalize to pushforwards of smooth maps between manifolds.
+Now, having defined pushforwards of smooth maps defined on open subsets of cartesian spaces, we generalize to pushforwards of smooth maps between manifolds.
 So, let $\alpha:M \to N$ be a smooth map between manifolds, let $p\in M$, and set $q = \alpha(p)$.
 We may choose local parametrizations

 <div style='overflow: scroll'>
 \begin{equation}\notag